Improving Code Reviewer Recommendation: Accuracy, Latency, Workload, and Bystanders: Literature, Features, and Recommender Design

 Prior works have mostly ranked reviewers based on a set of features and rules, \eg~\cite{asthana2019whodo,Mirsaeedi2020ICSE}.
 Since reviewer recommendation is a ranking problem, we select learn-to-rank approach~\cite{Burges2010LTR}, LambdaMART.
 A pairwise comparison of each reviewer is made and this ordering is then used to determine the final order.
-In our case we use MART (Multiple Additive Regression Trees) as function to determine the ordering of reviewers.
+In our case we use MART (Multiple Additive Regression Trees) as the function to determine the ordering of reviewers.
+The LambdaMART is the boosted tree version of LambdaRank, which is based on RankNet.
+All have proven to be very successful algorithms for solving real world ranking problems.
+An approximate description of how it works would take more space than this paper and is presented in~\cite{Burges2010LTR}.
 At \Meta there is infrastructural support for LambdaMART models at scale using measures collecting data from internal databases on code review and coding.

-To train \MetaRec we used the features shown in Table~\ref{tableRecFeatures}.
-We trained the model on over 4.3 million instances of these features for reviewers.
-We evaluated the model on 1.1 million recommended candidates.
-The feature importance can be seen in Table~\ref{tableRecFeatures}.
-We discuss A/B test experiment outcomes in Section~\ref{secMetaRecExperiment} reporting both accuracy and latency results.
+{\bf Feature importance.} In decision trees, feature importance is determined by how much each feature contributes to reducing the uncertainty in the target variable by the amount of reduction in the entropy that is achieved by splitting on a particular feature.
+Since LambdaMART uses boosted regression trees, the average reduction in entropy is calculated over the trees.
+The single-tree entropy is calculated by iterating over the non-leaf nodes of the tree and obtaining the weighted reduction in node entropy from the split at that node.